Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 * Responsive in all devices that players want to use.
 * Interactive buttons.
 * counter for questions and correct answers.
+* User will have a message if the answer is correct: Blackpink in the area !, which is a famous sentence in the fandom of Blackpink in their albums and concerts ,so it is a nice surprise for the fans to read that.

 The website has the folowing features: